 It’s easier than ever for marketers and PR professionals to reach thousands of people simultaneously, but seasoned professionals avoid mass distributions like this for good reason.
 Outreach is no longer solely a numbers game; these days, it’s the balance between quality and quantity that has shifted into sharp focus for brands who want to maintain their image and their relevancy.
+Let's talk spray and pray PR.

 The term “spray and pray” began as a combat term for firing automatic weapons without taking proper aim.
 This means that those with greater skill and finesse will more likely claim victory.
 Does this sound familiar?

 Spray and pray PR embraces the idea of “the more, the merrier” where marketers mistakenly assume that everyone needs to know about their widget or their website in hopes that a few media contacts will feature it.
-What these spammers don’t always recognize is that response rate diminishes as they send more poorly targeted emails – and their brand’s image suffers too.
+What these scammers don’t always recognize is that the response rate diminishes as they send more poorly targeted emails – and their brand’s image suffers too.

 The first step in moving towards higher-quality pitches is to understand where you want to land on the spectrum of emails that people receive each day.
 Learn which subject lines spammers are using, and work to make yours personable and unique.
 Conversely, don’t assume familiarity by using slang or failing to open your message professionally – being overly casual is also a red flag.